-At Torc, we have always believed that autonomous vehicle technology will transform how we travel, ship goods, and do business.
+At Torc, we have always believed that autonomous vehicle technology will transform how we travel, move freight, and do business.

-A leader in autonomous driving since 2007, Torc has spent over a decade commercializing their autonomous solutions with experienced partners.
-Now a part of the Daimler family, we are developing automated trucks to transform transportation.
+A leader in autonomous driving since 2007, Torc has spent over a decade commercializing our solutions with experienced partners.
+Now a part of the Daimler family, we are focused solely on developing software for automated trucks to transform how the world moves freight.

 We are looking for a software engineering student to help build the high-level decision-making systems for our automated vehicles.